hoathienvu8x/easywsclient/README.md

 News
 ====

+*2020-01-06*
+Add code to support url `wss` i'm not sure this will work for every host ssl

 *2014-12-06*
 Binary frames now supported.
 Closes issue #38.
 Automated integration testing is now supported by running `make test`.
 The test suite expects GoogleTest to